How do we predict and prevent postpartum hemorrhage (PPH)?

 Perhaps the most relevant fact is that obstetric hemorrhage is the most preventable cause of maternal mortality.5 Factors that contribute to mortality from hemorrhage are lack of obstetrical and anesthesia services and the availability of blood products.
 Recently, there have been state and national efforts to implement comprehensive hemorrhage protocols and patient safety bundles on obstetric hemorrhage.
 The common theme reiterated in contemporary hemorrhage management plans is the avoidance of “delay and denial”, as well as the active aggressive treatment of hemorrhage in earlier stages.
 Implementation of quality initiatives aimed at reducing morbidity and mortality from PPH has shown significant reductions in morbidity and has been proven successful in decreasing the rates of transfusion and hysterectomy.6,7

 The definition of PPH is not standard in the literature, which makes it difficult to determine its true incidence.
 Historically, PPH has been defined by the volume of blood loss, either from estimated blood loss or through quantitative measurement.
-Typically, >500 mL of blood ...
+Typically, >500 ...